 Always follow text message marketing rules – like never texting someone who hasn't given their consent and opted in.

-Use your subscribers' personal data sensibly too.
-You might well have a stack of information at your fingertips, like birthdays, food preferences, average spend per visit, the number of bookings per year, etc. But if you use some of this information in your restaurant text messaging campaigns, it can look a bit stalker-ish.
-Here's what type of SMS marketing is acceptable and what isn’t.
+Use your SMS subscribers' personal data sensibly too.
+You might well have a stack of information at your fingertips, like birthdays, food preferences, average spend per visit, the number of bookings per year, etc. But if you use some of this information in your restaurant text messaging campaigns, it might weird out your customers.
+To put it simply:

 What's ok – reservation confirmations and reminders, dining offers, restaurant news and holiday wishes.